bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 Since the increments are in GBS=16, we can do only DP_SIZE=16, which means that at most we can use 32 nodes (`32*4/(4*2)=16`).

 Once GBS reaches 1024, we can use up to 8192 GPUs (1024*2*4), so we will be able to switch to 64 nodes or may be even 128 nodes (4 gpus each).
+We can't use any number of nodes between 64 and 128 though, because the number has to be 2**X. So 96 nodes won't work, because it has a multiplier of 3 there.